 THE ROYAL COMMISSION INTO VIOLENCE, ABUSE, NEGLECT AND EXPLOITATION OF PEOPLE WITH DISABILITY (DISABILITY ROYAL COMMISSION)

 The Australian Government has funded Disability Rights Advocacy Service to provide advocacy support for people engaging with the Disability Royal Commission.
 The Disability Royal Commission wants to hear from people about their individual or shared experiences and to listen to their stories about violence, abuse, neglect and exploitation.
 Our advocates will assist you to make your submission to the Disability Royal Commission.

 The Disability Royal Commission can make recommendations to Government, based on the stories that they are told.
 By sharing your story you can contribute to making a positive difference to the lives of people living with disability in the future.
 The Disability Royal Commission cannot resolve individual disputes, award compensation or make any orders requiring particular actions.

-Contact Disability Rights Advocacy Service (Ph: 8351 9500) and we can arrange for you to talk with an Advocate who will listen to what has gone wrong for you or for someone you might know and what you believe needs to be done to fix these issues.
+Email or phone Disability Rights Advocacy Service (Ph: 8351 9500) and we can arrange for you to talk with an Advocate who will listen to what has gone wrong for you or for someone you might know and what you believe needs to be done to fix these issues.
 We will discuss with you how we can help you prepare your submission, collect any documents you might need and support you through the process, including participating in any hearings.

-You can make your submission to the Disability Royal Commission in writing, as a recording or by phone / video link up (We are awaiting advice about how the Disability Royal Commission will proceed due to the current coronavirus/COVID-19 situation as it is currently not possible to attend a public hearing in person).
+You can make your submission to the Disability Royal Commission in writing, as a recording by phone / video link up (We are awaiting advice about how the Disability Royal Commission will proceed due to the current coronavirus/COVID-19 situation as it is currently not possible to attend a public hearing in person).

 A free legal advice service is available to support people making a submission and our advocates will make sure that you can access this support.